 Some people shell out the money to get LASIK eye surgery.
 But after a few years, they have to go back to wearing eyeglasses or contact lenses.
 They probably spent thousands of dollars on this surgical procedure.
 Even if LASIK eye surgery successfully corrected their vision for 10 years, it was still just a temporary fix.
 Again, surgery did not cure their impaired vision.

 Another solution to treating impaired vision is with exercise, which is a less common method that people use.
 A healthy diet combined with regular eye exercises can literally change the way you view the world!
 How do you exactly exercise your eyes, you wonder?

+Of course, getting outside isn’t the only way to damage your eyes.
+We do plenty of damage sitting in our offices all day, too.
+That’s why it’s so important to consider how we protect our eyes from environmental factors.
 Prevention is the key to protecting your eyes from UV rays.
 You have many options that can help you improve or maintain your vision.
-Remember: diet and exercise is not just for your muscles and your heart!
+Remember: diet and exercise are not just for your muscles and your heart!
 They also keep your eyesight healthy and sharp.